-Overall, our exploratory study has revealed some new insights about cognitive and linguistic aptitude for L2 sign acquisition and SLI.
+Overall, our exploratory study has revealed various new insights about cognitive and linguistic aptitude for L2 sign acquisition and SLI.
 Crucially, we have tested a range of assessments before the beginning of an SLI training program and followed both their development over time and their impact on signing and interpreting outcomes.
-Some of our results are consistent with previous findings which suggest the importance of phonological encoding and visuospatial WM.
+A number of our preliminary results are consistent with previous findings suggesting the importance of both phonological encoding and visuospatial WM in SLI student success.
 We also tested new domains such as mental rotation which, to our knowledge, has not been tracked in SLI students before.
-In particular, 3D mental rotation showed the biggest improvement over time and was associated with a range of BSL and SLI outcome measures, as well as there being some indication that pre-degree skill in this domain is associated with later performance.
-We also argue that visuospatial WM and 3D-MR are particularly important for tasks involving sign language production, with implications for broader theories of cognition and language aptitude.
-These results will hopefully inform SLI educators about relevant skills to identify and support during training programs, as well as provide a basis for longer-term studies of SLI aptitude through to professional proficiency.
+In particular, 3D mental rotation showed the biggest improvement over time and was strongly correlated with a range of BSL and SLI outcome measures, as well as there being some indication that pre-degree skill in this domain may be associated with later signing and interpreting performance.
+We also argue that visuospatial WM and 3D-MR are particularly important for tasks involving sign language production, with implications of modality for broader theories of cognition and language aptitude.
+These preliminary results will hopefully inform SLI educators about relevant skills to identify and support during training programs, as well as provide a basis for longer-term studies of SLI aptitude through to professional proficiency.

 Table 1: Demographics of the cohorts of SLI students who took part in the longitudinal study.